 Every lamp combines many different materials, each calling for its own treatment and approach.
 This suits both artists, who find the collaborative process rewarding and different from the solo work each pursues in their studios.
 To agree on a mutually pleasing design transforms the interior creative monologue into a conversation out loud.

-Sideways & Askew is the lamp-making collaboration of New Haven printmaker Liz Pagano and Ivoryton potter Hayne Bayless.
-The lamp structure is typically a brazed piano-wire frame with a base of concrete, stone, wood, or ceramic.
+Sideways & Askew is a lamp-making collaboration between New Haven printmaker Liz Pagano and Ivoryton potter Hayne Bayless.
+The lamp structure is typically a brazed piano-wire frame anchored to a base of concrete, stone, wood, or ceramic.
 The shades are high-quality paper with one-of-a-kind decoration in ink, paint, and encaustic.

 I love what spawns in the friction between what I want the clay to do and what it might rather do.
 I'm intrigued by what happens when clay is rolled, stretched, pressed, incised, inlayed, extruded, bent, cut and put back together.
 The unintended result, often misread as a mistake and so dismissed, is a wellspring of new ideas.